Hiranyakashipu

-In Hinduism, Hiranyakashipu's younger brother, Hiranyaksha, was slained by the Varaha (boar) avatar of Vishnu.
+In Hinduism, Hiranyakashipu's younger brother, Hiranyaksha, was slain by the Varaha (boar) avatar of Vishnu.
 Angered by this, Hiranyakashipu decided to gain a boon of invulnerability by performing tapas to propitiate Brahma.
-After his subjugation of the three worlds, he was slained by the Narasimha (man-lion) avatar of Vishnu.
+After his subjugation of the three worlds, he was slain by the Narasimha (man-lion) avatar of Vishnu.

 Etymology

 Hiranyakashipu literally translates to "person desiring wealth and material comforts" (hiranya "gold" kashipu "soft bed"), and is often interpreted as depicting one who is fond of wealth and sensual comforts.
 In the Puranas, however, it is also stated the name was derived from a golden throne called 'Hiranyakashipu' the asura sat in or nearby during the atiratra (soma) sacrifice.

 Legend

 Birth

 According to the Bhagavata Purana, Hiranyakashipu and Hiranyaksha are Vishnu's gatekeepers Jaya and Vijaya, born on earth as the result of a curse from the Four Kumaras.
 In the Satya Yuga, Hiranyakashipu and Hiranyaksha - together called the Hiranyas - were born to Diti (a daughter of Daksha) and sage Kashyapa.
 It is said that asuras were born to them as a result of their union at the time of dusk, which was said to be an inauspicious time for such a deed.